Technion-Kishony-lab/data-to-paper/README.md

-The *data-to-paper* framework is created as a research project to understand the capacities and limitations of LLM-driven scientific research, and to develop ways of harnessing LLM to accelerate research while maintaining, and even enhancing, key scientific values, such as transparency, traceability and verifiability, and while allowing scinetist to oversee and direct the process [see also: [living guidelines](https://www.nature.com/articles/d41586-023-03266-1)].
+The *data-to-paper* framework is created as a research project to understand the capacities and limitations of LLM-driven scientific research, and to develop ways of harnessing LLM to accelerate research while maintaining, and even enhancing, key scientific values, such as transparency, traceability and verifiability, and while allowing scientist to oversee and direct the process [see also: [living guidelines](https://www.nature.com/articles/d41586-023-03266-1)].